v6d-io/v6d/k8s/cmd/README.md

       --sidecar.metric.enable                   enable metrics of vineyardd
       --sidecar.metric.image string             the metic image of vineyardd (default "vineyardcloudnative/vineyard-grok-exporter:latest")
-      --sidecar.metric.imagePullPolicy string   the imagePullPolicy of the metric image (default "IfNotPresent") --sidecar.service.port int                the service port of vineyard service (default 9600) --sidecar.service.type string             the service type of vineyard service (default "ClusterIP") --sidecar.size string                     The size of vineyardd.
+      --sidecar.metric.imagePullPolicy string   the imagePullPolicy of the metric image (default "IfNotPresent") --sidecar.reserve_memory                  Reserving enough physical memory pages for vineyardd --sidecar.service.port int                the service port of vineyard service (default 9600) --sidecar.service.type string             the service type of vineyard service (default "ClusterIP") --sidecar.size string                     The size of vineyardd.
 You can use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki. (default "256Mi")
       --sidecar.socket string                   The directory on host for the IPC socket file.
 The namespace and name will be replaced with your vineyard config (default "/var/run/vineyard-kubernetes/{{.Namespace}}/{{.Name}}")
       --sidecar.spill.config string             If you want to enable the spill mechanism, please set the name of spill config
       --sidecar.spill.path string               The path of spill config